 71 Hiking Trails Around Rochester

-Here are a few less populated, rustic, or unusual trails around Rochester that will inspire you to take a hike.
-A diverse collection of rail-trails, waterside trails, and inland trails.
+A few rustic trails around Rochester that will inspire you to take a hike.
+A diverse collection of rail, waterside, and inland trails.

 Monroe County parks are free, so take advantage of 12,000 acres of natural, zoological, horticultural, historical and geological experiences!